Adolp26/Adolp26/README.md

-<h5 align="center">Backend developer with experience in a variety of technologies, including PHP, Node.js, MySQL, PostgreSQL and Docker.
+<h5 align="center">Backend developer with experience in a variety of technologies.
 I specialize in solving problems and optimizing scalable systems, directly contributing to improving performance and efficiency.
 Constantly learning, I seek to face new challenges in agile and dynamic environments, using modern development practices and efficient collaboration to deliver high-quality solutions.</h5>

 <hr>